OASIS-learn-study/minecraft-storeys-maker/README.md

 ## Scratch integration

-This project has two parts, delivered as separate Minecraft plugins:
+This project has four parts, delivered separately:
-* The first, described below, lets you create stories by writing .story text files.
+1. Minecraft plugin, described below, lets you create stories by writing .story text files.
-* The second, [described in a separate README](/scratch/README.md), lets you script Minecraft with Scratch!
+1. Another Minecraft plugin, [described in a separate README](/scratch/README.md), lets you script Minecraft with Scratch!
-* Third option, [in another separate README](/scratch3-server/README.md), create a javascript 'story'.
+1. Third option, [in another separate README](/scratch3-server/README.md), create a javascript 'story'.
+1. Separately, and not (yet?)
+Minecraft integrated, [the Engine](engine/README.md).

 ## Get it